Kev/depeche/README.md

 include(CMakeLists-depeche.txt)
 ```

-The first line calls depeche, which will spit out CMakeLists-depeche.txt.
-The second line forces a configure-time dependency on depeche.json, which ensures cmake will be ru-run (and in turn so will depeche) whenever the depeche dependencies change - so you should never need to re-run depeche manually (you probably want to .gitignore ignore.txt).
+The first line calls depeche, which will spit out `CMakeLists-depeche.txt`.
+The second line forces a configure-time dependency on depeche.json, which ensures cmake will be ru-run (and in turn so will depeche) whenever the depeche dependencies change - so you should never need to re-run depeche manually (you probably want to `.gitignore` `ignore.txt`).
 The last line then pulls in the generated file, which contains the install paths for all the dependencies.
 If you want to use the installed cmake find modules, something like:
 ```
 set(CMAKE_MODULE_PATH "${OPENSSL_ROOT}")
 find_package(OpenSSL REQUIRED)
 ```
-should do the trick (`OPENSSL_ROOT` is defined as part of CMakeLists-depeche.txt if you have a dependency named 'Openssl' (caps don't matter)).
+should do the trick (`OPENSSL_ROOT` is defined as part of `CMakeLists-depeche.txt` if you have a dependency named 'Openssl' (caps don't matter)).

 ### Writing a depeche.json for your project

-Your project's depeche.json only defines dependencies and their versions (i.e. doesn't say how to build the current project).
+Your project's `depeche.json` only defines dependencies and their versions (i.e. doesn't say how to build the current project).
 Something like:
 ```
 {
     "dependencies": [